-As the situation currently stands, the number of apps and contents accessible to a user at any given point of time is decided by the number of displays contained by a mobile device; and a device equipped with smaller screens increases the difficulty of reading contents.
+As the situation currently stands, the number of apps and contents accessible to a user at any given time is decided by the number of displays contained by a mobile device; a device equipped with smaller screens increases the difficulty of reading contents.
 In the latest patent, Microsoft addresses such problems.

 Microsoft has published multiple patents today; with the USPTO publishing a Microsoft patent filed on 30th June 2017, with the title